hygao1024/xingchen-mcp-server/README.md

 This a simple implementation of an MCP server using iFlytek.
 It enables calling iFlytek workflows through MCP tools.

+> 📍**Note：** At present, the warehouse has been contributed to iFlytek, and the latest warehouse address is: [ifly-workflow-mcp-server](https://github.com/iflytek/ifly-workflow-mcp-server)

 ## Features

 ### Functional Overview